-The Georgia Department of Transportation, in cooperation with the Safe Routes to School Georgia Resource Center and AECOM have created the Road Safety Audit (RSA), which is a formal safety performance examination of a specific road or intersection by a multidisciplinary team.
+The Georgia Department of Transportation, in cooperation with the Safe Routes to School Georgia Resource Center and AECOM have created the Road Safety Audit (RSA), which is a formal safety performance examination of a specific road by a multidisciplinary team.
 Teams consists of a range of stakeholders, including technical experts and community leaders.
-RSAs identify potential road safety issues and opportunities for improvements in safety for all road users.
-The team considers all potential road users, accounting for road user capabilities and limitations as an essential element, and generates a formal response report.
-The Georgia Department of Transportation began using RSAs in 2017 to identify engineering improvements around schools.
-The formal response report provides suggestions to responsible parties along with a timeframe for recommendations and enables stakeholders to work toward realistic improvements.
-MPO staff, in conjunction with NCDOT staff, the Wake County SRTS Coordinator, school system staff, and local government staff will: (1) meet with AECOM staff and transportation staff from Georgia to develop a North Carolina version of the program, and (2) conduct a five school pilot study and evaluate its implementation.
+NCDOT staff have informed CAMPO staff that Road Safety Audits are part of their standard processes in the Traffic Safety Unit when the additional benefit of diverse and broad perspectives may be necessary to develop safety countermeasures.
+NCDOT has used road safety audits to identify low cost safety focused countermeasures that can often be implemented in near-term time horizons.
+In some cases, NCDOT uses road safety audits as one task or phase of a larger study (but not for Safe Routes to School programs) to help identify near-term and occasionally mid-term safety recommendations for consideration by a stakeholder/project team.
+MPO staff, in conjunction with NCDOT staff, the Wake County SRTS Coordinator, school system staff, and local government staff would: (1) meet with AECOM staff and transportation staff from Georgia to help develop a North Carolina version of a Road Safety Audit/SRTS process, and (2) develop a plan to conduct one school pilot study and evaluate its implementation not only in the CAMPO area but throughout North Carolina.